How to make an idle game: Everything you need to know about incremental mobile games

 Idle games present gamers with an opportunity to play games with long-term targets, test their problem-solving skills and gain incremental rewards over time.
-This sub-category of games can have impressive retention rates and session length when compared to other types of games.
+This sub-category of games which are known as incremental games or clicker games can have impressive retention rates and session length when compared to other types of games.
 A GameAnalytics study revealed that idle game players have a stickiness of 18%, compared to 10.5% for other hyper-casual titles.
 They also show a higher number of sessions per day and a higher average session length (8 minutes).
 This article shares the essential insights you need when learning how to make an idle game.

 What is an idle game?

 Idle games are often categorized as casual games due to their ease of use and accessibility.
 However, they differ greatly from popular hyper-casual games such as Voodoo’s 5 Hoops and Ketchapp’s Origame.
-Idle games, which are also known as incremental games or clickers, require users to perform basic actions to generate in-game currency and manage automated actions.
-When playing an idle game, users can progress in various ways without having to actively play – meaning gamers can progress even while sleeping.
+Idle games require users to perform basic actions — such as repeatedly clicking, hence the term clicker games — to generate in-game currency and manage automated actions.
+When playing an idle game, users can progress in various ways without having to actively play — which is where the term idle game comes from — meaning gamers can progress even while sleeping.

 Instead of having to perform each task, users can set up processes that will continue while the user is inactive.
 Idle games can be used to create a satisfying user experience because players are rewarded for returning to your app and maintaining their in-game goals.
-For example, AdVenture Capitalist is a money-making simulator where users can start out as the owner of a humble owner of a lemonade stand.
-By hiring managers and attracting investors by managing their funds, players can grow their empire and become a capitalist tycoon.
-The player’s ability to push forward with their goals while asleep is a selling point for the game that is noted in their app description and official trailer.
+For example, AdVenture Capitalist is a money-making simulator where users can start out as the owner of a humble lemonade stand.
+By hiring managers, attracting investors, and by managing their funds, players can grow their empire and become a capitalist tycoon.
+The player’s ability to push forward with their goals while asleep is a selling point for the game that is noted in the app description and official trailer.

 Idle games can also attract users looking for a game that won’t take too much of their time or attention while still offering a substantial gaming experience.
-The challenge is to use simple actions to use in-game currency in the best possible way, unlocking new features and abilities to thrive within the game’s environment.
+The challenge is to use simple actions to use in-game currency in the best possible way, allowing users to incrementally unlock new features and abilities to thrive within the game’s environment.